-The first version of the SDLC model was introduced in the late 1970s.
+The first version of the Software Development Life Cycle model was introduced in the late 1970s.
 It consisted of five phases: requirements gathering, design, coding, testing, and deployment.

 This model was refined in the early 1980s to include a sixth phase called maintenance.

 The software development model has evolved and is now used differently.
 However, the basic principles remain the same.
 They are